Lotus-Gaming-DE/wcr-extractor/README.md

 ### Environment variables

-`SNYK_TOKEN` and `RAILWAY_TOKEN` are used by the GitHub Actions workflows for security scanning and fetching Railway logs.
+`SNYK_TOKEN`, `RAILWAY_TOKEN`, `RAILWAY_PROJECT` and `RAILWAY_SERVICE` are used
+by the GitHub Actions workflows for security scanning and fetching Railway logs.
 Leave them empty if you do not use those features.

 ## Usage